Hacksburg/hacksburg.github.io/_posts/2015-03-22-pleasant-happenings.markdown

   * Ideas are still brewing for [our booth for Solstice Fest](http://wiki.hacksburg.org/summer_2015_booth)!
 We'll be meeting at Hacksburg to discuss it this Tuesday after our 7:30 PM regular meeting.
 Last week, Ben knocked together a prototype of a capacitive sensor, and more is to come!

 It's a time of good things happening for Hacksburg, with more yet to come!
 We hope you can join us!

+**PS:** We'll be having meetings as usual this week on Tuesday (3/24) at the space -- Board meeting at 7 PM, regular meeting at 7:30, Come out and join us!